4.1. Expression Language

 The language supports many value types.
 Values can be stored inside variables, used in expressions, passed to/returned by functions, ecc.

 Some values have no literal rappresentation in the language.
-This means that you can create them (es: as a function return value), but you can not rappresent them as a sequence of character in the expression string).
+This means that you can create/use them (es: as a function return value), but you can not rappresent them as a sequence of character in the expression string).

 Base values